BrerDawg/ti_lpc/README.md

 Also note the code is not precise in sound reproduction to the hardware, but it sounds close enough.

-Portions of this code come from the 'Speech library for Arduino' project:  https://github.com/going-digital/Talkie, You will find many lpc string in that project to try, they are within c code files, but this app will accept cut/pasted versions of them, just copy the hex strings and comma delimiters, remove array names, equal signs, braces and semicolons.
+Portions of this code come from the 'Speech library for Arduino' project:  https://github.com/going-digital/Talkie, You will find many lpc strings in that project to try, they are within c code files, but this app will accept cut/pasted versions of them, just copy the hex strings and comma delimiters, remove array names, equal signs, braces and semicolons.

 See also: http://furrtek.free.fr/index.php?a=speakandspell&ss=9&i=2